Exclusive J/Psi and Psi(2s) photo-production as a probe of QCD low x evolution equations: Results

-In agreement with the original fits of both KS and HSS gluon, the overall strong coupling constant which arises from Eq.~\eqref{eq:1} is evaluated at the charm mass.
-The results of our study for the $J/\Psi$ cross-section are shown in Fig.~\ref{fig:results_jpsi}.
-Both KS and HSS gluons requires substantial $K$-factors to describe the data.
-At least partly these large $K$-factors can be traced back to the absence of the so-called skewness corrections, see \cite{Shuvaev:1999ce, Martin:1999wb}.
-As already pointed out in \cite{Bautista:2016xnp}, we believe that it is not clear whether the approximations used in \cite{Shuvaev:1999ce, Martin:1999wb} are appropriate for the current setup based on high energy factorization, see also the related discussion in \cite{Cepila:2019skb}.
-We therefore do not include a skewness factor and correct instead for the off-set in normalization through a $K$-factor.
-The energy dependence of the photo-production cross-section is on the other hand almost identical for both $J/\Psi$ wave-functions.
-While the observations regarding the instability of the fixed scale solution to the HSS gluon made in \cite{Garcia:2019tne} holds, the uncertainty band associated with the dipole scale HSS gluon does no longer allow to clearly discard this solution through the data.
+For the description of the energy dependence of $J/\Psi$ photo-production, Fig.~\ref{fig:results_jpsi}, we confirm the observation made in \cite{Garcia:2019tne}: the fixed scale BFKL dipole follows the non-linear KS gluon, which can be explained due to previously mentioned instability of this solution at largest values of $W$.
+Nevertheless, the uncertainty band associated with the dipole scale HSS gluon does no longer allow to clearly discard this solution through the data.
 Indeed, the non-linear KS gluon seems to slightly undershoot the data at highest $W$-values and therefore can be no longer identified as the preferred description.
-Regarding this observation there are two comments in order: first we suffer here the the consequences of our uncertainty in the overall normalization (which we fix through the central ZEUS data point at $W = 75$~GeV).
-It would have been of course possible to chose here a different data point which might place the three theory results slightly higher.
 In addition, similar to the case of the HSS gluon, one should also associate with the KS gluon an uncertainty band, which we estimate to be similar in magnitude or even larger than the one of the HSS gluon.
 At the same time it should be stressed that the error bars shown for the LHCb data at highest values of $W$ reflect only the error associated with the hadronic cross-sections and uncertainties due to the extraction of the photon-proton cross-section are not included.
 It is therefore likely that these error bars do not reflect the complete uncertainty associated with these data points.
-We therefore conclude that -- even though the central values of both HSS gluon with dipole scale setting (which is subject to linear NLO BFKL evolution) and KS gluon (which is subject to a specific version of non-linear BK evolution) differ at highest $W$-values -- it is not possible to clearly identify one of the two gluons as the appropriate description of the currently available data set. \\
+We therefore conclude that it is not possible to clearly identify one of the two gluons as the appropriate description of the currently available $J/\Psi$ data set. \\